publiclab/publiclab-archive/notes/deirdrem/02-24-2016/sensor-journalism-a-reflection-on-the-opportunities-and-challenges-it-brings.md

 ---
-title: "Sensor Journalism: A Reflection on the Opportunities and Challenges it Brings"\ntagnames: 'sensor-journalism, response:12748, hidden:response'
+title: "Sensor Journalism: A Reflection on the Opportunities and Challenges it Brings"

+tagnames: 'sensor-journalism, response:12748, hidden:response'
 author: deirdrem
 path: /notes/deirdrem/02-24-2016/sensor-journalism-a-reflection-on-the-opportunities-and-challenges-it-brings.md
 nid: 12746